Tampa, Florida: Lightning

 Benchmark International Arena is where the Tampa Bay Lightning have their home games.

 The NHL's Tampa Bay Lightning, named after the city's propensity for attracting lightning unlike any other on the continent, was established in 1992, and play their home games at Benchmark International Arena in downtown Tampa.
 In 2004, the team won their first Stanley Cup by defeating the Calgary Flames in 7 games.
 After this first championship and an ensuing season-wide lockout, the Lightning went 1–3 in four Conference Final appearances in 2011, 2015, 2016 and 2018, winning only in 2015 to lose to the Chicago Blackhawks in the ensuing Finals.
 Then the Lightning won back-to-back Stanley Cups in 2020 and 2021 with victories over the Dallas Stars and fellow Atlantic Division member Montreal Canadiens respectively.

 Tampa hosted the skills contests and 2018 NHL All-Star Game weekend on January 27–28, 2018.
-Former captain Steve Stamkos is the franchise's top scorer with 555 goals across sixteen seasons before signing a new contract with the Nashville Predators after the 2023–24 NHL season.
+Former captain Steven Stamkos is the franchise's top scorer with 555 goals across sixteen seasons before signing a new contract with the Nashville Predators after the 2023–24 NHL season.